zhou907/Gravamiter_Data_Analysis/README.md

 ### gb-L analysis
 level3dataanalysis_full.ipynb
 This is the file we made the PSD for gb-l analysis written by Larry Guo.
+Larry was using python version 3.10.6.

 IGETS-SG-RESMIN-bf056-1-201511r2.ggp
 This is the datafile required for the analysis file above.
 When it say load from the 2015 folder, just link and load where you have put this ggp.